 Marrying up in the world

 Her second demand was that she would be married to one of the Aesir, a husband of her own choosing nonetheless.
-You see, Skadi had heard the stories of Baldr the beautiful, who was still alive in this story.
+You see, Skadi had heard the stories of Baldr, the most beautiful god among the Aesir.
 She had fallen in love with him from afar.
 Odin briefly considered this request .
 In his wisdom, he had a fair notion that the giantess would pick Baldr if she were indeed to freely select a husband.

 Yet Baldr was happily married to Nanna, and Odin did not want to spoil his son’s marriage.
 This is why he added a special condition to the agreement “You are free to choose a husband from all Aesir, but you will have to base your decision on the appearance of our feet”.
 If Skadi’s determination was shaken by this special clause, she did not show any signs of it.
 She accepted, sure that she would be able to recognize Baldr’s feet.

 “My third demand is that you will make me laugh”, she said solemnly.
 “Ever since my father’s death, I have found myself unable to smile”.
 Odin gave her a look that was filled with understanding.
 The god of wisdom seldomly smiled himself, as this was the burden of his vast knowledge.
 He then looked at Loki with clear intent.
 The trickster god understood: it would be his task to make the giantess smile.
 Odin nodded at the giantess, “we accept your third demand as well”.
 He ordered his Valkyries to open the gate.
 He beckoned her to step forward.
 “First, let’s go get you that husband”.